yoasif/yoasif.github.io/_posts/2021-10-10-firefox-suggest-an-anatomy.markdown

 Firefox developers responded that Firefox Suggest relabels the AwesomeBar features under the new label, stating that:

-<blockquote>Firefox Suggest is what we're labeling bookmarks/history now.
-They're "suggestions" from Firefox as opposed to suggestions from your search engine.</blockquote>
+> Firefox Suggest is what we're labeling bookmarks/history now.
+They're "suggestions" from Firefox as opposed to suggestions from your search engine.

 That means that at first blush, a lot of Firefox Suggest's functionality isn't actually new.
 It is the repackaging of Firefox 3 technology with the addition of "contextual suggestions" and advertising.
 Firefox’s release notes from 2008 [noted](https://website-archive.mozilla.org/www.mozilla.org/firefox_releasenotes/en-us/firefox/3.0/releasenotes/):

-<blockquote>Smart Location Bar: type in all or part of the title, tag or address of a page to see a list of matches from your history and bookmarks; a new display makes it easier to scan through the matching results and find that page you're looking for.
+> Smart Location Bar: type in all or part of the title, tag or address of a page to see a list of matches from your history and bookmarks; a new display makes it easier to scan through the matching results and find that page you're looking for.
 Results are returned according to their a combination of frequency, and recency of visits to that page, ensuring that you're seeing the most relevant matches.
-An adaptive learning algorithm further tunes the results to your patterns!</blockquote>
+An adaptive learning algorithm further tunes the results to your patterns!

 Sounds kinda familiar.